 Achievement level Level descriptor 0 The student does not reach a standard described by any of the descriptors below.
-The student: 1-2 i. provides limited analysis of the content, context, language, structure, technique and style of text(s) and the relationship among texts ii. provides limited analysis of the effects of the creator's choices on an audience iii. rarely justifies opinions and ideas with examples or explanations; uses little or no terminology evaluates few similarities and differences by making minimal connections in features across and within genres and texts.
+The student: i. provides limited analysis of the content, context, language, structure, technique and style of text(s) and the relationship among texts 1-2 provides limited analysis of the effects of the creator's choices on an audience iii. rarely justifies opinions and ideas with examples or explanations; uses little or no terminology evaluates few similarities and differences by making minimal connections in features across and within genres and texts.
 The student: provides adequate analysis of the content, context, language, structure technique and style of text(s) and the relationship among texts 3-4 ii. provides adequate analysis of the effects of the creator's choices on an audience justifies opinions and ideas with some examples and explanations, though this may not be consistent; uses some terminology evaluates some similarities and differences by making adequate connections in features across and within genres and texts.

-Achievement level Level descriptor The student: competently analyses the content, context, language, structure, technique, style of text(s) and the relationship among texts 5-6 ii. competently analyses the effects of the creator's choices on an audience iii. sufficiently justifies opinions and ideas with examples and explanations; uses accurate terminology evaluates similarities and differences by making substantial connections in features across and within genres and texts.
-The student: provides perceptive analysis of the content, context, language, structure, technique, style of text(s) and the relationship among texts 7_8 ii. perceptively analyses the effects of the creator's choices on an audience 7-8 ii. perceptively analyses the effects of the creator's choices on an audience iii. gives detailed justification of opinions and ideas with a range of examples, and thorough explanations; uses accurate terminology
+Achievement level Level descriptor 5-6 The student: i. competently analyses the content, context, language, structure, technique, style of text(s) and the relationship among texts ii. competently analyses the effects of the creator's choices on an audience sufficiently justifies opinions and ideas with examples and explanations; uses accurate terminology iv. evaluates similarities and differences by making substantial connections in features across and within genres and texts.
+The student: i. provides perceptive analysis of the content, context, language, structure, technique, style of text(s) and the relationship among texts 7-8 ii. perceptively analyses the effects of the creator's choices on an audience iii. gives detailed justification of opinions and ideas with a range of examples, and thorough explanations; uses accurate terminology iv. perceptively compares and contrasts by making extensive connections in features across and within genres and texts.